Kumarmehta019/Space-Invaders/README.md

 ## 8. Key Learnings

-- This project has helped me to solidify my understanding of Javascript fundamentals.
+- This project has helped me to solidify my understanding of JavaScript fundamentals.
 - Knowing when to leave a problem and move to another section of the project, and then come back to it with a fresh pair of eyes.
 - Learning how to use Figma to create basic frameworks/designs.
 - Using console logs to debug parts of the code which don't work.